scrapy/scrapy/docs/topics/request-response.rst

 The errback of a request is a function that will be called when an exception is raise while processing it.

-It receives a `Twisted Failure`_ instance as first parameter and can be used to track connection establishment timeouts, DNS errors etc.
+It receives a Twisted :ref:`Failure <core-howto-glossary-failure>` instance as first parameter and can be used to track connection establishment timeouts, DNS errors etc.

 Here's an example spider logging all errors and catching some specific errors if needed::